Peanut butter and chocolate, is there a better union of foods?

 There’s something so irresistible about having creamy, nutty peanut butter and rich, decadent chocolate in one bite.
 It’s really no wonder that all over the world people have married these two foods to create delicious creations, like the beloved Reese’s pieces.

-After indulging in one too many Reese’s Pieces, I decided to experiment with the remaining candies to come up with a Reese’s Pieces cookie.
+After indulging in 20-too many of these addicting candies, I decided to experiment with the remaining ones to come up with Reese’s pieces cookies.